Kemi Badenoch ally says ‘Evil Plotters’ group claim is ‘silly gossip’

 Ms Badenoch was also said to have been holding regular lunches with key backers, including Mr Rowley and other ministers.

-A spokesman for the Business Secretary did not deny she was in the WhatsApp group and argued it was part of a “targeted campaign” against her.
+A spokesman for the Business Secretary did not deny she is in the WhatsApp group and argued it is part of a “targeted campaign” against her.

-Mr Rowley denied he was a member of the WhatsApp group, telling Times Radio: “I’m not and it’s all just silly gossip.”
+Mr Rowley denied he is a member of the WhatsApp group, telling Times Radio: “I’m not and it’s all just silly gossip.”

-Asked if he was unofficially acting as Ms Badenoch’s campaign manager, he told LBC: “Kemi is a very close friend, she’s been a very close friend for many many years.
+Asked if he is unofficially acting as Ms Badenoch’s campaign manager, he told LBC: “Kemi is a very close friend, she’s been a very close friend for many, many years.

 “This is all the sort of self-indulgent conspiracy thing that goes on in politics from time to time.”